Low energy elastic scattering of hydrogen, deuterium and tritium on helium isotopes: Formalism and Potentials

-All of the phase shifts are in practice found by solving Eq.~\ref{eq:Schrod} outward from low R, and comparing the phase of the outgoing spherical wave at long-distance against the free-particle solution of the same energy that is non-singular at the origin.
+All of the phase shifts are in practice found by solving Eq.~\ref{eq:Schrod} outward from low $R$, and comparing the phase of the outgoing spherical wave at long-distance against the free-particle solution of the same energy that is non-singular at the origin.
 This approach follows widely used methods in quantum scattering theory.~\cite{weinberg2015lectures}

 To obtain scattering cross sections from Eq.~\ref{eq:Schrod} we require the appropriate scattering potential.
+Several potentials are available for these calculations.
+Some early H-He potentials were compiled by Jochemsen {\em et. al} in Ref~\cite{jochemsen1984diffusion}.
+Their R2 potential combines measurements of the short-range repulsive potential from molecular beam experiments~\cite{gengenbach1973determination} matched to a long-range dispersive part extracted from low energy elastic scattering~\cite{hardy1980magnetic,toennies1976determination} via an intermediate Lennard-Jones form, with parameters adjusted to match experimental data.
+It is notable that this experimentally derived potential is based on data taken in the one-to-few kelvin regime, and so reliability at much lower energy remains an open question.
+In the same work, another potential is presented, reported via private communication from Scoles and based on self-consistent field calculations of Ref.~\cite{das1978calculated} matched to the long-range dispersion terms of Ref~\cite{tang1976upper} connected via damping function.
+This computationally derived potential is also used in our calculations, denoted as in Ref.~\cite{jochemsen1984diffusion} as HFD-B.

-In Ref.~\cite{meyer1994long}, Meyer and Frommhold calculated the interaction potential as a function of atomic separation in the He-H system using a multi-reference configuration interaction method.
+More recently, in Ref.~\cite{meyer1994long} Meyer and Frommhold computationally re-evaluated the interaction potential as a function of atomic separation in the H-He system, using a multi-reference configuration interaction method.
 The Meyer Fromhold potential is shown in Fig.~\ref{fig:PotentialPlot}.
-Using the Meyer Frommhold potential, In Ref~\cite{chung2002diffusion} Chung and Dalgarno calculated the diffusion constants for hydrogen in helium and helium in hydrogen.
-Comparison to experimental results at standard temperature and pressure showed a 15\% discrepancy, leading the authors to consider a modified potential with a steeper repulsive core to better match these data.
-The modified Meyer Frommhold potential is shown overlaid in Fig.~\ref{fig:PotentialPlot}.
-Here we compare predictions made using both modified and un-modified Meyer Frommhold potentials.
-The steep inner core is found to be most relevant for the lighter combinations at the lowest energies, but will be shown to be marginal over most of the parameter space considered for T-He scattering.
+Using the Meyer Frommhold potential, in Ref~\cite{chung2002diffusion} Chung and Dalgarno calculated the diffusion constants for hydrogen in helium and helium in hydrogen.
+Comparison to experimental results at ambient temperature and pressure showed a 15\% discrepancy, leading the authors to consider a modified potential with a steeper repulsive core to better match these data while maintaining agreement between the \textit{ab initio} potential and diffusion measurements at 1~K. The steep inner core difference between modified and un-modified Meyer Frommhold potentials will be shown to be most relevant for the lighter combinations at the lowest energies, but marginal over most of the parameter space considered for D-He and T-He scattering.

+In this work we will consider the modified (mod-MF) and unmodified (MF) Meyer Frommhold potentials, as well as the Jochemsen R2 and Scoles HFD-B potential as inputs to momentum-dependent elastic scattering cross section calculations.
+All four potentials are shown overlaid in Fig.~\ref{fig:PotentialPlot}, with an inset showing a detailed view of the dip region that is especially relevant for low-energy scattering.